Using the DMF Recorder Node

 To verify the feature is active on a given switch, use the command:

-Controller-1#show switch <switch-name> table sflow-sample
+Controller-1#show switch switch-name table sflow-sample

-If the feature is enabled, the entry values associated with the ports connected to an RN would include an EgressSamplingRate(number)
+If the feature is enabled, the entry values associated with the ports connected to an RN would include an EgressSamplingRate(number) with a number greater than 0

 .
-The following example shows Port(1)
+The following example illustrates Port(1) on <switch-name> connecting to an RN.

 Controller-1# show switch <switch-name> table sflow-sample